-Adrian received his PhD in Genetics and Molecular Biology in 2017 from the Center for Research and Advanced Studies (CINVESTAV), Mexico, where he studied genomics of bacteriophages (viruses infecting bacteria).
-During his PhD studies, Adrian obtained two mobility grants to support his training in bioinformatics and microbial genomics in Canada with Professor Gabriel Moreno-Hagelsieb (Wilfrid Laurier University) and the USA with Professor Rob Edwards (San Diego State University).
-He completed an MSc Genetics and Molecular Biology degree at CINVESTAV and a BSc Biology at the National Autonomous University of Mexico (UNAM), working on bacteriophages' molecular characterisation under the supervision of Professor Gabriel Guarneros.
+Adrian received his PhD in Genetics and Molecular Biology from the Center for Research and Advanced Studies (CINVESTAV), Mexico, where he studied genomics of bacteriophages (viruses infecting bacteria).
+During his PhD studies, Adrian obtained two mobility grants to support his training in bioinformatics and microbial genomics in Canada with Professor Gabriel Moreno-Hagelsieb (Wilfrid Laurier University) and in the USA with Professor Rob Edwards (San Diego State University).
+He completed an MSc degree in Genetics and Molecular Biology at CINVESTAV and a BSc in Biology at the National Autonomous University of Mexico (UNAM), working on bacteriophages' molecular characterisation under the supervision of Professor Gabriel Guarneros.

-Currently, Adrian is a member of the Microbiology Society and the International Society for Microbial Ecology (ISME).
+Currently, Adrian is a member of the Microbiology Society, and the Science Society and Global Health Research Hub at Wolfson College.
 Adrian has long experience teaching, tutoring and co-supervising dissertations on microbiology and genomics.